About the Program

 |Total Credit Hours||52|

 Of the seven elective courses, two must relate to the preliminary examination.
-Other electives may include: (1) Independent Study courses (SOC 9382): With the consent of the Graduate Chair and the instructor, students may take two Independent Study courses, which are intensive programs of study within a specific area of Sociology.
+Other electives may include: (1) SOC 9382 Independent Study Program: With the consent of the Graduate Chair and the instructor(s), students may take two Independent Study courses, which are intensive programs of study within a specific area of Sociology.
 Students who wish to take these courses must submit to the Graduate Chair at the beginning of the term a "Department Independent Study Request" form describing the readings and/or research they propose to undertake.
 The form must be signed by both the participating faculty member and the Graduate Chair.
 A final statement on the work completed must be filed with the Graduate Chair at the end of the term.
 Letter grades are given for these courses.
 (2) Outside courses: With the approval of the Graduate Chair, students may take two courses outside of the Sociology Department.
+(3) SOC 9385 Internship in Social Research: With the consent of the Graduate Chair, students may undertake an internship for course credit, provided the internship unites the core concepts of sociology with professional organizational settings and the community as a whole.
+Students who wish to complete an internship must submit to the Graduate Chair at the beginning of the term an "Internship Request Form” describing the duties, frequency of service and major outcomes.
+The form must be signed by both the supervisor of the internship and the Graduate Chair.
+Students are permitted to take up to two internship courses.

 The Sociology Department evaluates doctoral students at the end of their second year based on two criteria: